Moody's warns UK budget signals negative for rating

 The pressure in terms of the deficit could increase further.

-Moody's said the report did not take into account that Prime Minister David Cameron and Chancellor George Osborne have had to abandon some of the budget's plans to cut sensitive parts of welfare spending such as disability benefits.
+Moody's said the report did not take into account that British Prime Minister David Cameron and finance minister George Osborne have had to abandon some of the budget's plans to cut sensitive parts of welfare spending such as disability benefits.

-The proposals were widely criticised for being unfair and saw a high profile minister quit in protest.
+The proposals were widely criticized for being unfair and saw a high profile minister quit in protest.

 It also stacks on top of uncertainty ahead of a public vote on June 23 over whether Britain should remain in the European Union.